Active control of electromagnetically induced transparency analogue in all-dielectric metamaterials loaded with graphene: Introduction

-In this letter, we propose an active control of the EIT analogue in all-dielectric metamaterials through loading graphene into the unit cell.
+In this work, we propose an active control of the EIT analogue in all-dielectric metamaterials through loading graphene into the unit cell.
 The numerical results show that the remarkably high modulation depth in the transmission amplitude of the EIT resonance can be realized with the manipulation of graphene conductivity, via shifting the Fermi level or altering the layer number, which is attributed to the controllable light absorption through the interband loss of graphene in the near infrared.
-To the best of our knowledge, it is the first investigation on the interaction between graphene and the EIT resonance in all-dielectric metamaterials, offering a great opportunity to compare with the modulation mechanism in the hybrid metal-graphene counterparts.
+The investigation on the interaction between graphene and the EIT resonance in all-dielectric metamaterials offers a great opportunity to compare with the modulation mechanism in the hybrid metal-graphene counterparts.
 Therefore, this work may inspire interest in developing a novel kind of active metadevice with functionalities attained through the exploitation of the controllable EIT resonance in the hybrid dielectric-graphene metamaterials.